elaforge/karya/doc/derivation.md

 ### Vals

 These are your basic types.
-They are defined in 'Derive.TrackLang.Val' (or 'Derive.BaseTypes.Val' thanks to haddock bugs).
+They are defined in 'Derive.TrackLang.Val' (or 'Derive.BaseTypes.Val' if haddock still doesn't work properly).
 Most of them have a literal syntax so they can written as call arguments.

 #### number types

+The types and their codes are enumerated in 'Derive.BaseTypes.Type', but hopefully this is up to date:
-Chromatic: `c`, diatonic: `d`, ScoreTime: `t`, RealTime: `s`.
+Chromatic: `c`, diatonic: `d`, NoteNumber: `nn`, ScoreTime: `t`, RealTime: `s`.
+These break down into transposition and duration.

 Numeric values can have a type suffix.
 For instance, `3d` means that the number is intended to be interpreted as a transposition of three diatonic